-Dr. Thompson was appointed a Senior Associate Fellow in April 2017.
-He is an Assistant Professor of Middle East Studies at the King Fahd University of Petroleum and Minerals (KFUPM).
-Before joining the KFUPM, he taught at the Prince Sultan University and the Saudi Arabian National Guard School of Signals.
+Dr. Thompson was appointed a Senior Associate Fellow and Head of the Socioeconomic Unit in April 2020.
+He has been affiliated with KFCRIS for several years.
+Previously, Dr. Thompson was Assistant Professor of Middle East Studies at the King Fahd University of Petroleum and Minerals (KFUPM).
+Before joining KFUPM in 2012, he taught at Prince Sultan University and the Saudi Arabian National Guard School of Signals.
 He obtained his Ph.D. from the Institute of Arab and Islamic Studies, the University of Exeter.

 “Saudi Vision 2030: A Viable Response to Youth Aspirations and Concerns?”, Asian Affairs, 48 (2), 2017.

 “Societal Transformation, Public Opinion and Saudi Youth: Views from an Academic Elite”, Middle Eastern Studies, 53 (5), 2017.

 Being Young Male and Saudi: Identity and Politics in a Globalized Kingdom.
 Cambridge University Press, 2019.

 Policy Making in the GCC: State, Citizens, and Institutions.
 I.B.
 Tauris, 2017 (co-edited with Neil Quilliam).

 Saudi Arabia and the Path to Political Change: National Dialogue and Civil Society.
 I.B.
 Tauris, 2014.

 “Saudi Arabia: Civil Society and Natural Resource Management”, in Indra Overland (ed.)
 Public Brain Power: Civil Society and Natural Resource Management, Palgrave Macmillan, 2017.